Azure-Samples/node_express_app/ARM/README.md

 # Deploy a Node app service

-## Create a a new Node webapp in Azure using GH Actions
+## Create a a new Node webapp in Azure using GH Action workflows

 This template deploys a web app with Node support to let us upload a Node-based app.
 The web app with Node is an app service that allows you to deploy your Node website.
 This will deploy a free tier Linux App Service Plan where you will host your app service.